MDIL-SNU/SevenNet/docs/source/install/lammps_torch.md

 pair_coeff * * 4 ./deployed_parallel Hf O
 ```
 The number of message-passing layers corresponds to the number of `*.pt` files in the `./deployed_parallel` directory.

-To deploy LAMMPS models from checkpoints for both serial and parallel execution, use {ref}`sevenn get_model<sevenn-get-model>`.

 It is expected that there is one GPU per MPI process.
 If the number of available GPUs is less than the number of MPI processes, the simulation may run inefficiently.